Memorize Japanese kanji!

 If you have a smartphone or a tablet, please check out the

-, which offers more features and a better ergonomy than this (2001!) web applet.
+which offers more features and a better ergonomy than this web applet first released in 2001.

 Reading actual texts is by far the best way to learn the written language,